lcbr1986/blissrecruitment/README.md

 Instalation
 -----------
-Since this project has no external dependencies, just open the `blissapp.xcodeproj` and run.
+To run this project you must first run `pod install` to install the external dependencies.
+Then open `blissapp.xcworkspace` with *XCode* and run.